 Turbo Lightning lets you choose just the right word from a list of alternates, so you don't say the same thing the same way every time.
-Once Turbo Lightning opens the Thesaurus window, you see a list of alternate words, organized by parts of speech.
-You just select the word you want, press ENTER and your new word will instantly replace the original word.
+Once Turbo Lightning opens the Thesaurus window, you see a list of alternate words; select the word you want, press ENTER and your new word will instantly replace the original word.
 Pure magic!
 If you ever write a word, think a word, or say a word, you need Turbo Lightning